trefx/5s-crate/README.md

-# trefx-crate
+# TRE-FX Trusted Workflow Run Crate profile

-Draft repository for TRE-FX Five Safes Trusted Workflow Run Request Crate -- name/URL subject to change
+This is the GitHub repository for the TRE-FX Trusted Workflow Run Crate profile.
+It is intended to be published with GitHub Pages to https://trefx.uk/trusted-wfrun-crate